 We have potential obligations under contracts that guarantee a portion of the residual value of aircraft owned by third parties.
 These guarantees expire at various dates through 2023 and generally obligate us to pay the shortfall between the fair market value and the guaranteed value of the aircraft and, in certain cases, provide us with an option to purchase the aircraft for the guaranteed value.
-During the second quarter of 2017, we settled one asset value guarantee and recognized a \$3.2 million gain; and one asset value guarantee expired.
-As of June 30, 2017, six guarantees were outstanding.
-Subsequent to June 30, 2017, one of the remaining outstanding asset value guarantees with a maximum exposure of \$31.0 million expired.
+During the nine months ended September 30, 2017, we settled one asset value guarantee and as a result, we recognized a \$3.2 million gain.
+Two asset value guarantees expired unexercised.
+As of September 30, 2017, five guarantees were outstanding.

 We regularly review the underlying values of the aircraft collateral to determine our exposure under these asset value guarantees.
-We did not record any asset value guarantee loss provisions during the three or six months ended June 30, 2017 or 2016, respectively.
+We did not record any asset value guarantee loss provisions during the three or nine months ended September 30, 2017 or 2016, respectively.

-As of June 30, 2017 and December 31, 2016, the carrying value of the asset value guarantee liability was nil and \$37.5 million, respectively, and was included in accounts payable, accrued expenses and other liabilities in our Condensed Consolidated Balance Sheets.
-The maximum aggregate potential commitment that we were obligated to pay under these guarantees, without any offset for the projected value of the aircraft or other contractual features that may limit our exposure, was approximately \$122.3 million as of June 30, 2017, and was approximately \$91.3 million as of July 28, 2017.
+As of September 30, 2017 and December 31, 2016, the carrying value of the asset value guarantee liability was nil and \$37.5 million, respectively, and was included in accounts payable, accrued expenses and other liabilities in our Condensed Consolidated Balance Sheets.
+The maximum aggregate potential commitment that we were obligated to pay under these guarantees, without any offset for the projected value of the aircraft or other contractual features that may limit our exposure, was approximately \$91.3 million as of September 30, 2017.